matthewpalmer/matthewpalmer.github.io/_posts/2019-08-20-squarespace-affiliate-marketing-program-guide.md

 ---
 layout: post
-title: How to Set Up a Affiliate Marketing Program on Squarespace
+title: How to Set Up an Affiliate Marketing Program on Squarespace
 category: web
 ---